leiwang758/GroceryGo/README.md

 - I created two types of classes that handle modeling the data and processing the data, respectively.
 - For each list input, I compacted it so that it's grouped by item name, which is more clean and readable.
 - For calculating the correct price, I compared the current time with the time specified in the json files.
+- The json reading logic can also handle sales.json file with different sales time slots.

 # Assumption & Limitation